esteeschwarz/ezdrama/README.md

 ```

 Such markup would take some time to produce manually.
 But with EzDrama you can just produce it semi-automatically with just a handful of `#`-s, `@`-s, `$`-s and linebreaks.

+## EzDrama Syntax Highlight in Notepad++

+If your text editor of choice is Notepad++, this [user defined language syntax](https://github.com/dracor-org/ezdrama/blob/main/Npp_ezdrama-UDL.xml) will help you with the markup process.
+To enable EzDrama syntax highlight in your Notepad++ go to `language > user defined language > define your language > import`, import the [file](https://github.com/dracor-org/ezdrama/blob/main/Npp_ezdrama-UDL.xml), and then restart the program and select it from the Language menu.